jvican/jvican.github.io/content/post/reduce-compile-times.md

 So we need to find a way to fix this in userspace if we want to make the logs disappear.
-The root of the issue is that both `materializeProduct` and `materializeCoproduct` are candidates of the implicit search and both are tried (*for some reason*, both are considered eligible even though `materializeCoprodut` shouldn't and the compiler needs tro ty both to make sure there are no ambiguous implicits in the same scope).
+The root of the issue is that both `materializeProduct` and `materializeCoproduct` are candidates of the implicit search and both are tried.
+The compiler considers both eligible even though `materializeCoprodunt` should be discarded.
+As this isn't the case, the compiler then forces the expansion of all candidates to check for ambiguous ambiguous implicits in the same scope).

 Let's try a trick.
 Let's move the definition of `materializeCoproduct` to a trait of low priority implicits that the `Generic` companion extends.
-This way, `materializeProduct` (the most common materializer) will always be the first one to be tried and only if that fails the implicit search will try `materializeCoproduct` in the lower priority scope that is any super class of the `Generic` companion class.
+This way, `materializeProduct` (the most common materializer) will always be the first one to be tried.

+Only if that search fails the implicit search will try `materializeCoproduct` in the lower priority scope that is any super class of the `Generic` companion class.

 After [making the
 change](https://github.com/jvican/shapeless/commit/9a6d70cbda92849ff2a9b3d99f2aa4d5d82bf21f)
 in the Shapeless codebase, we `coreJVM/package` in the shapeless build and